web-dave/webdave.de/src/assets/posts/route_types.md

 #### Empty Path

-These type of route do not 'consume' any URL segments.
+This type of route do not "consume" any URL segments.
 It is a perfect fit if you wanna use child-routing.

 ```js
 [